Sonoma County Wineries To Visit This Fall

 www.valleyofthemoonwinery.com

-The oldest operating winery in the idyllic community of Glen Ellen, Madrone Estate has a long history of winemaking in the Sonoma Wine Country.
-Furthermore, they produce three of the region’s most prestigious wine brands.
-Purchased by the Stewart Family in 2012, the historic estate has been creating fine wines from vineyards that were first planted in 1863.
+The oldest operating winery in the idyllic community of Glen Ellen, Madrone Estate has a long history of winemaking in Sonoma Wine Country.
+Furthermore, it produces three of the region’s most prestigious wine brands.
+Purchased by the Stewart Family in 2012, the historic estate has been creating fine wines from vineyards first planted in 1863.

 Preston Farm & Winery